In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 - Having a deep understanding of CAPI

-- Quickly develop the necessary integrations and keep them up to date
+- Quickly developing the necessary integrations and keeping them up to date

-- Properly manage complex data while avoiding leaks
+- Properly managing complex data whilst avoiding leaks

-LeadsBridge is an FMP-Facebook Marketing Partner, which is a Facebook-approved App for API management and maintenance.
-Therefore, by using our platform for CAPI technology, customers will always have up-to-date and functional integrations (usually, Facebook updates its APIs every 2 or 3 months).
+LeadsBridge is an FMP-Meta Business Partner, which is a Meta-approved App for API management and maintenance.
+Therefore, by using our platform for CAPI technology, customers will always have up-to-date and functional integrations (usually, Facebook updates its APIs every two or three months).

-Like all data partners, Leadsbridge can troubleshoot technical issues for the Side-Side program along with the length of service; plus if over time your team needs to update the integration and add more data, our Solution Specialist will guide you using our UI or talk to your tech team to understand how we can retrieve more data.
+Like all data partners, LeadsBridge can troubleshoot technical issues for the Side-Side program along with the length of service.
+And if your team needs to update the integration and add more data, our Solution Specialist will guide you using our UI or talk to your tech team to understand how we can retrieve more data.

-This allows companies to decrease the “time-to-market significantly”.
-Once integrated with LeadsBridge, you will be able to send your data to any other platform (e.g. Facebook, Google, BI tools).
+Our tailor-made integrations are built to match your company’s exact requirements, while allowing to decrease the “time-to-market significantly”.
+Once integrated with LeadsBridge, you will be able to send your data to any other platform (e.g., Facebook, Google, or Business Intelligence (BI) tools).

 Integrations available for Facebook Conversions API

 In order to get the most out of Facebook CAPI, you’re going to want to integrate it with your favorite CRM.
 LeadsBridge offers pre-built integrations to help you set up and run campaigns on Facebook and get optimum results.
 What’s more, you can get tailor-made integrations to meet your exact advertising needs and stay ahead of competition.

 Schedule a demo to discover all the possible integrations with Facebook Conversions API through LeadsBridge.